-My first reaction was that calculating taxes isn’t the best use of AI, because it falls under “verifiable facts” and “latest development” categories.
+My immediate reaction was that calculating taxes isn’t the best use of AI, because it falls under “verifiable facts” and “latest development” categories.
 The retirement plan contribution limits, tax brackets, the maximum deduction amounts, etc., are all verifiable facts.
 The IRS sets them every year, and they are what they are.
-Just go to the IRS website for the latest numbers or Google.
+Just go to the IRS website for the latest numbers, or Google.
 If you ask AI, it had better get the latest numbers online anyway, because AI’s training lags.

 On the other hand, tax rules are complicated.
-Even when you have all the latest numbers from the IRS, you still need to apply the complex rules — what counts and what doesn’t, and which rates apply to which income.
+After you have all the latest numbers from the IRS, you still need to apply the complex rules — what counts and what doesn’t, and which rates apply to which income.
 Online tax calculators usually don’t cover the current year until late in the year, and they can be either too simple or too complicated.
 It would be nice to have AI calculate taxes specifically for the types of income and deductions we have: not too simple with only limited inputs, and not too complicated with everything under the sun.

 The Quiz